 - It is only a temporary solution

-- You will still need will power and to keep to healthy eating guidelines
+- You still need to make healthy eating and lifestyle choices

-- The balloon can rupture, however, it is filled with blue dye so if this happens your urine will turn a blue/green colour
+- The balloon can rupture, but it is filled with a blue dye.
+If this happens your urine will turn a blue / green colour.
+If this occurs, please contact us urgently.